matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 colors was added.
 Previously, the default colors were the single character short-hand notations for red, green, blue, cyan, magenta, yellow, and black.
-This made them easy to type and usable in the abbreviated style string in ``plot``.
-On the other hand, the new colors are only specified via a hex value.
-To make it easier to access these colors, the notation ``'CN'`` was added to denote the first 10 colors in ``mpl.rcParams['axes.prop_cycle']``.
-See :ref:`colors` for more details.
+This made them easy to type and usable in the abbreviated style string in ``plot``, however the new default colors are only specified via hex values.
+To access these colors outside of the property cycling the notation for colors ``'CN'`` was added to denote the first 10 colors in ``mpl.rcParms['axes.prop_cycle']`` See :ref:`colors` for more details.

-To restore only the old color cycle use
+To restore the old color cycle use

 .. code::